k3dz0r/docs-backup/providers-offers.md

 <br/>
 <br/>

-It is important that your offer is well-documented, operational, and not containing anything illegal.

-Please refer to the [Moderation Guidelines](/developers/marketplace/moderation/) for more details.
+Refer to the documentation of the [`offers update`](/developers/cli_commands/offers/offers/update) SPCTL command to learn more about the other fields.

 ---

 ### Offer requirements

-**Second**, a .json with the values of the required slots and options for your solution or data offer.

-You can learn more about the slots and options [here](/developers/fundamentals/slots).

-In a few words: each offer, either solution or data, has system requirements for execution.
-This is where you specify these requirements.
-Each requirements slot can have its own price, either Fixed or Per Hour.
-Depending on these requirements, the customer will select a TEE compute offer configuration, which cannot be lower than your requirements.
+You must specify the values of the required slots and options for your Solution or Data offers.
+Each slot has its price, either Fixed or Per Hour.
+Depending on the requirements, the customer will select a TEE compute offer configuration, which cannot be lower than your requirements.
+Read more about the slots and options [here](/developers/fundamentals/slots).

-Copy and save this format in a .json file.
-You can name it anything you want, but for this tutorial let's call it `offer-slot.json`.

-Do this for each requirements slot that you want to add to the offer (you can have multiple).
+Every offer you create may have multiple requirements slots.
+For each slot you want to add, you must create a separate JSON file.
+In this guide, it will be called `offer-slot.json`, but you can choose any name you want.

+Copy and save the following format in your `offer-slot.json` file:

 ```json title="offer-slot.json"
 {